expo/expo/docs/pages/push-notifications/sending-notifications.md

 - `MessageRateExceeded`: you are sending messages too frequently to the given device.
 Implement exponential backoff and slowly retry sending messages.

 - `InvalidCredentials`: your push notification credentials for your standalone app are invalid (ex: you may have revoked them).
 Run `expo build:ios -c` to regenerate new push notification credentials for iOS.
 If you revoke an APN key, all apps that rely on that key will no longer be able to send or receive push notifications until you upload a new key to replace it.
 Uploading a new APN key will **not** change your users' Expo Push Tokens.
   - Sometimes, these errors will contain further details claiming an `InvalidProviderToken` error.
 This is actually tied to both your APN key **and** your provisioning profile.
-To resolve this error, you should rebuild the app and regenerate a new push key and provisiong profile.
+To resolve this error, you should rebuild the app and regenerate a new push key and provisioning profile.

 > Note: For a better understanding of iOS credentials, including push notification credentials, read our [App Signing docs](../../distribution/app-signing/#ios)